AGuyNamedC-Los/carlos-castillo-portfolio/README.md

 # Motivation

 To have more of an online precense and means for people to contact me and view my work.
-I also used it as an opportunity for practice creating websites using React.
+I also used it as an opportunity to practice using React

 # Technological Tools Used